Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: The Proposed Algorithms

 \section{The Proposed Algorithms}

 We start this section by presenting some necessary notations and preliminaries used in the proposed algorithms.
-Section 3.2 briefly presents a variant algorithm of the previous well-known algorithm \cite{1}.
-Section 3.3 presents the proposed top-down algorithm in detail.
-The correctness and time complexity of the algorithm are also presented in Section 3.3.
+Subsection B briefly presents a variant algorithm of the previous well-known algorithm \cite{1}.
+Subsection B presents the proposed top-down algorithm in detail.
+The correctness and the time complexity of the algorithm are also presented in Subsection C.